Shinee World the Best 2018

 After Jonghyun's death on December 18, 2017, the remaining members entered into discussions on whether to postpone the concerts and decided to hold them as scheduled.
 In the concerts, Jonghyun appeared posthumously using isolated vocal tracks and clips from previous performances being played on the video screens.
 For the final encore, "From Now On", which was the final track he recorded with the group, the remaining members performed with an empty space and microphone stand in the middle of the four, which was illuminated while Jonghyun's vocals were played on tape.

 Set list

+This set list is representative of the show on February 27, 2018.
+It may not represent all concerts for the duration of the tour.